-3.3.1 Making a Full Backup
+4.3.1 Making a Full Backup

 Most backup strategies start with a complete backup of the MySQL server, from which you can restore all databases and tables.
-After you do one full backup, you might do incremental backups (which are smaller and faster) for the next several backup jobs.
-Periodically, you then do another full backup to begin the cycle again.
+After you have created a full backup, you might perform incremental backups (which are smaller and faster) for the next several backup tasks.
+You then make a full backup periodically to begin the cycle again.